-SCHEDULE CONFLICTS and SWAPS
+SCHEDULE CONFLICTS & SWAPS

-Though ushers are provided with their six-date schedule in advance (and often many months in advance) of the start of each season, we understand that schedule conflicts will still arise and sometimes prevent you from ushering during a particular production.
+Though volunteers are provided with their five-date schedule before the season begins, we understand that schedule conflicts may arise and prevent you from volunteering during a particular production.
 However, through your efforts and ours, we hope to keep absences to a minimum.

-A list of the names and contact information of your fellow ushers-generally referred to as the Swap List-will be provided to you at the start of each season.
-In the event of an anticipated, non-emergency conflict with one of your assigned ushering dates, your first course of action should be to utilize the Swap List to contact other ushers who may be willing to "swap"-that is, to trade ushering dates-with you for that production.
+A list of the names and contact information of your fellow volunteers -generally referred to as the Swap List-will be provided to you at the start of each season.
+In the event of an anticipated, nonemergency conflict with one of your assigned volunteering dates, your first course of action should be to utilize the Swap List to contact other volunteers who may be willing to "swap"-that is, to trade dates-with you for that production.

 Please note that the inclusion of your name and information on the Swap List is always optional.
-By default, new ushers are not included on the list during their first season, but will be given the option to be included in subsequent seasons.
+By default, new volunteers are not included on the list during their first season but will be given the option to be included in subsequent seasons.
 However, you do not have to be on the list to make use of it.
-All ushers are furnished with a copy and encouraged to use it.
+All volunteers are furnished with a copy and encouraged to use it.